-- Teacher 7: [referring to a student's answer identifying the problem in a story] This one is good. - [discussion clarifying which paper they are looking at] - Teacher 10: [disagreeing] But a performance task needs to be more than a one-liner.
-We discussed this the other day [at the professional development session].
-[It] needs to talk about what did you learn and why?
+Teacher 7: [referring to a student's answer identifying the problem in a story] This one is good. [discussion clarifying which paper they are looking at] Teacher 10: [disagreeing] But a performance task needs to be more than a learn and why?
 Teacher 7: I agree, but not many [students] did that.

-Teacher 11: We need to do more preteaching about how to include specific facts from the story to justify.
+Teacher 11: We need to do more preteaching about how to include specific 1000000111. facts from the story to justify.